hamiltron/gitcheatsheet/README.md

 2. `git add -A` - Stage all updates to the repo.
 3. `git status` - Double-check which files are being updated/added/deleted.
 4. `git commit`
-5. `git push` - Send it into the ether for safe keeping.
+5. `git push` - Send it into the aether for safe keeping.

 ## Other basics
 * `git branch` - Dispay all the local branches with the currently checked-out branch highlighted.